 Where To Begin

 Your situation is unique.
-Gundersen Fertility Center will create a personalized plan for you and your partner if you are trying to get pregnant or if your situation requires our specialists' help.
+Gundersen Fertility Services will create a personalized plan for you and your partner if you are trying to get pregnant or if your situation requires our specialists' help.

 Lifestyle choices can impact fertility.
 Age is another important factor.
 A woman's fertility begins to decrease after age 30.
 A more drastic decline occurs between ages 35 and 40.
 After age 40, getting pregnant is challenging, with or without assistance.
 Men's fertility also decreases as they get older, but not as much.